A 5-ingredient red sangria recipe without brandy. Learn how to make this easy, traditional Spanish wine cocktail at home!

 - Use a young, fruity wine, not high in tannins because tannins can taste bitter when cold.

-- Serve the Sangria cold but don’t add ice because it will water it down (unless you like it watered down!)
+- Serve the Sangria cold but don't add ice because it will water it down.

-- Taste it and adjust the amount of sweetener.
+- Taste and adjust the amount of sweetener.

 - 1 bottle (750 ml) red wine